iltis42/XCVarioPro/README.md

 * Optional Flarm traffic NMEA data stream
 * Optional external instant wind sensors (Anemoi)

-The ESP32 module contains a Bluetooth and Wifi  module plus serial interfaces, so we are able to transmit wireless or wired data to any navigation device running XCSoar, LK8000, Naviter and more in various formats as there is the native XCVario, Borgelt, Cambridge and Openvario format,so devices can operate as full glide computer with TE-vario, barometric altitude, speed and more.
+The ESP32 module contains a Bluetooth and Wi-Fi  module plus serial interfaces, so we are able to transmit wireless or wired data to any navigation device running XCSoar, LK8000, Naviter and more in various formats as there is the native XCVario, Borgelt, Cambridge and Openvario format,so devices can operate as full glide computer with TE-vario, barometric altitude, speed and more.

-##The manual
+## The manual

 [Online Handbook in various languages](https://xcvario.com/docs-category/vario)

-## A (soft-) feature list
+## A (soft-)feature list
-* Variometer display with adjustable range (1 m/s - 30 m/s), and damping ( 1s - 10s )
+* Variometer display with adjustable range (1 m/s – 30 m/s) and damping (1 s – 10 s)
-* QNH, Ballast, Bugs and McCready adjustment and many other options configurable
+* QNH, ballast, bugs, and McCready adjustment, plus many other configurable options
-* Vario sound generator with adjustable Volume and Deadband plus setup option for tone style profiles
+* Vario sound generator with adjustable volume and deadband, plus setup options for tone style profiles
-* Sound-Sequencer with a variety of sound-bites as sonification to most of the visual variometer information
+* Sound sequencer with a variety of sound bites for sonification of most visual variometer information
-* Integrated loudspeaker, 2 Watt audio power
+* Integrated loudspeaker with 2-watt audio power
-* S2F (Speed2Fly) indicator with configurable MC, ballast and bugs based on glider polar
+* S2F (Speed-to-Fly) indicator with configurable MC, ballast, and bugs based on glider polars
-* Around 130 predefined polars are included ( list in https://github.com/hjr/XCVarioPro/blob/master/components/glider/PolarTable.txt )
+* Around 150 predefined polars included (list: https://github.com/hjr/XCVarioPro/blob/master/components/glider/PolarTable.txt)
 * IAS or TAS airspeed indication
 * OAT (Outside Air Temperature) sensor
-* Flap assitent with or w/o flap position sensor
+* Flap assistant with or without flap position sensor
 * Battery voltage and status indicator
-* Thermal assistent indicator for efficient thermal centering
+* Thermal assistant indicator for efficient thermal centering
 * Wind rose indicator with optional second, instant wind pointer
-* Bluetooth, Wifi and two serial interfaces to external devices (XCSoar, LK8000, FLARM, Anemoi, other sensors ...)
+* Bluetooth, Wi-Fi, and two serial interfaces for external devices (XCSoar, LK8000, FLARM, Anemoi, other sensors …)
-* Complete support of a secondary variometer (two seater) with automatic routing of all connected devices
+* Complete support for a secondary variometer (two-seater) with automatic routing to all connected devices
-* High precision barometric altimeter 1 hPa (8 meter) absolute accuracy, and 0.1 meter resolution
+* High-precision barometric altimeter with 1 hPa (≈ 8 m) absolute accuracy and 0.1 m resolution
-* Sunlight readable high contrast 1000 nits 2.4 inch IPS Technology Display
+* Sunlight-readable, high-contrast 2.4-inch IPS display with 1000 nits brightness
-* External switch for S2F/Vario mode
+* External switch for S2F / Vario mode
-* Setup menu to customize vario features
+* Setup menu for customization of variometer features
 * Connectivity for the FLARM View display
-* Output of NMEA data in OpenVario, Borgelt, Cambridge, Naviter or XCVario format
+* Output of NMEA data in OpenVario, Borgelt, Cambridge, Naviter, or XCVario format
-* OTA (Over The Air) software update via WiFi and web browser
+* OTA (Over-the-Air) software updates via Wi-Fi and web browser
-* Attitude and Heading Reference System (AHRS) available since 2021 hardware revision
+* Attitude and Heading Reference System (AHRS) available since the 2021 hardware revision
-* Wind calculation in circling and in straight flight (needs a connected GPS source)
+* Wind calculation in circling and straight flight (requires a connected GPS source)
-* Electronic TE compensation circumventing long TE tubing and TE probe insufficiencies
+* Electronic TE compensation, eliminating long TE tubing and TE probe limitations